Douglas County, Colorado: Health and longevity

 In 2021, Douglas County was judged by the U.S. News & World Report to be the second healthiest of 3,143 counties and county-equivalents of the United States based on 84 different factors.
 Residents of the county lived 84.0 years on the average compared to the U.S. average of 77.5 years.

 Politics

 As a primarily exurban county, Douglas County has long been known as a Republican stronghold.
 In the 2012 election, Mitt Romney won 62% of the vote.
-Douglas County has become more competitive in recent years due to educated white voters leaving the Republican Party, with Donald Trump winning 55% of the county's vote in 2016, and only 52% of the vote in 2020.
+However, Douglas County has become more competitive in recent years, with Donald Trump winning 55% of the county's vote in 2016 and only 52% of the vote in 2020 and 2024.
+In 2024, Kamala Harris achieved the highest vote share for a Democratic presidential nominee in the county since 1964.
+In 2022, incumbent Democratic governor Jared Polis lost the county by a razor-thin margin, winning nearly 49% of the vote.
 However, Democratic strength is mostly limited to northern Douglas County, including Highlands Ranch, Lone Tree, and Meridian, while the rest of the county is still strongly Republican.